maniaclab/ciconnect-portal-markdowns/duke.ci-connect.net/about/about.md

 ## Duke CI Connect

-Duke CI Connect offers investigators access to distributed high throughput computing resources from the Scalable Computing Support Center and from the Open Science Grid.
+Starting from 2013, Duke CI Connect provided investigators with access to the OSG's OS Pool.
+However, this service was discontinued in October 2023, as it was replaced by OSG Connect.